AcademySoftwareFoundation/openexr/docs/OpenEXRFileLayout.rst

      - ``string``
      - Must be set to ``deepscanline`` or ``deeptile``.

-For information about channel layout and a list of reserved channel names, see the _`Technical Introduction to OpenEXR` document, _`Channel Names` section.
+For information about channel layout and a list of reserved channel names, see :ref:`channel-names-label` in :doc:`TechnicalIntroduction`.

 Component Four: Offset Tables
 =============================